CANADIAN VOLUNTEER PROGRAM

 matt@peacebuilderscommunity.org

-While Megan is here in Mindanao, she will be working with PBCI’s Field Operations, assisting Kriz Cruzado as a Research and Development Assistant.
-She is writing a report on PBCI’s best practices in their Ranao PAR Zone.
-She’s also writing project proposals to assist the funding of PBCI field operations.
-We like Megan’s positive attitude as she immerses herself in various cultural settings in Mindanao.
-Megan has demonstrated excellent cross-cultural flexibility: she accompanied her team mate shopping for food in a local wet market in Lanao del Norte; she also learned to cook local food for our Maranao volunteers.
+While Megan was here in Mindanao, she worked with PBCI’s Field Operations and assisted Kriz Cruzado as a Research and Development Specialist.
+She wrote a comprehensive report on PBCI’s best practices in their Ranao PAR Zone.
+She also wrote project proposals to assist the funding of PBCI field operations.
+We liked Megan’s positive attitude as she immersed herself in various cultural settings in Mindanao.
+Megan had demonstrated excellent cross-cultural flexibility: she accompanied her team mate shopping for food in a local wet market in Lanao del Norte; she also learned to cook local food for our Maranao volunteers.

 megan@peacebuilderscommunity.org